 Campfire Biscuits

-You can make these smaller versions or Bread in Dutch Oven larger loaves.
+You can make these smaller versions or Baking bread in Dutch Oven larger loaves.
 Start your campfire or set up your camp stove and allow it to burn down to create a bed of hot coals.
 You want a consistent, even heat source.

 How to Bake Biscuits when Camping